 Each state has different rules, but most auto insurance companies handle claims in similar ways.

-- Notification: You or your attorney will send a notice of intent to file an injury claim to the other driver’s insurance company.
-The company will respond with a claim number and the adjuster who will handle your claim.
+- Notification: You or your attorney will send a notice of intent to file an injury claim to the other driver’s car insurance company.
+The company will respond with a claim number and assign an adjuster to handle the claim.

 - Car Repairs: The at-fault driver’s insurance company is responsible for your car repairs (or payoff for a total loss) and rental car charges while your vehicle is in the shop.
-If you have collision coverage, you may choose to let your own insurer handle your property damage claim.
-Your insurer will then seek reimbursement from the other driver’s company.
+If you have collision coverage, you may choose to let your own insurer handle your car accident property damage claim.

-- Early Settlement Offer: You may get an injury claim offer immediately.
+- Early Settlement Offer: You may get a settlement offer immediately.
 The insurance adjuster would love to get you to settle for a small amount and go away.
-It’s better to hold off settlement discussions until you’re finished treating your injuries.
+It’s better for you to put off settlement discussions until you’re finished treating your injuries.

-- Begin Negotiations: After you’ve finished treatment, it’s time to open negotiations by sending a compensation demand packet to the at-fault driver’s insurance company.
+- Begin Negotiations: After you’ve finished treatment, it’s time to open claim negotiations.
+You begin the process by sending a settlement demand letter and supporting documents to the at-fault driver’s insurance company.